cmdruid/nostr-sdk/README.md

 # nostr-sdk

-A development kit for building nostr apps.
+A light development kit for building apps on nostr.

-Tools include:
+Features Include:

-* `NostrSocket`   A basic socket for connecting, subscribing, and publishing to a relay.
+* `NostrSocket`   A basic socket for querying, subscribing, and publishing to a relay.
 * `NostrSub`      A subscription handler for listening and managing subscriptions.
 * `NostrChannel`  An encrypted tunnel for communicating messages between peers.
 * `NostrStore`    An encrypted store for sharing a collaborative state between peers.
+* `NostrRoom`     A combo of `NostrChannel` and `NostrStore` for interactive rooms.

 This project is under development.
 More documentation is planned!